B-mellon/B-Mellon.github.io/README.md

 ## Contribute

-If you have any Computer Science skills and whant to contribute don't hesitate to contact us to get writting rights 👀
+You have any Computer Science skills and are willing to contribute to the website => don't hesitate to contact us 👀